garylirocks/quickrefs/azure.markdown

 - support expiration and limited permissions
 - suitable for external third-party applications
-- can be service-level or account-level
+- can be applied to only containers or objects

 Two typical designs for using Azure Storage to store user data: